A generalization of Alperin fusion theorem and its applications

 \section{Applications}

+In this subsection, we will delve into the application of the theory of semisaturated fusion systems, which we have been developing so far, to specific classes of $p$-groups.
+Our primary goal is to obtain a proof for Theorem C by combining our understanding of semisaturated fusion systems with some coprime action results.

+We will adapt and employ techniques found in \cite{Crv2}, \cite{Drv} and \cite{Stan} to facilitate our investigation.
+However, due to the less restrictive nature of the automorphism group of essential subgroups in semisaturated fusion systems compared to saturated fusion systems, our proofs will be more intricate and demanding.

+To overcome these challenges, we will introduce and explore new techniques related to coprime action and its utility in the study of fusion systems.
+These coprime action techniques will not only help to simplify our proofs but also lead to novel insights that are valuable in their own right.

-Recall that a group is called \textbf{$p$-closed} if it has a unique Sylow $p$-subgroup.
+We hope that these techniques and the approach through semisaturated fusion systems could lead the discovery of new family of resistant and strongly resistant $p$-groups.
+Now we start recalling a definition and proving a lemma, which are frequently addressed throughout the section: A group is called \textbf{$p$-closed} if it has a unique Sylow $p$-subgroup.
 Note that all subgroups and homomorphic images of a $p$-closed group are $p$-closed.
 On the other hand, if a group $G$ is not $p$-closed, then $G/N$ is not $p$-closed as well for every normal $p$-subgroup $N$ of $G$.